HackTacoma/Captains-Log/Hackathon_1/Before_Action_Report.md

  recon the venue and see if you can score some free stuff
 ```

 There are almost always free plastic forks, spoons, plates, napkins and much more.
 You have to remember that you are not the first event, meetup or whatever at the venue.
 So that means some group before you probably left behind a whole bunch of that kind of stuff.
-Just ask politely and look in the cabinets and drawers, most the time they really don't care, you are actually helping them by getting rid of that stuff :clap:.
+Just ask politely and look in the cabinets and drawers, 99% of the time the staff really don't care, you are actually helping them by getting rid of that stuff :clap:.

 ###Digital IQ
 So there was or is a big push in the media saying that everyone should learn how to code.
 I don't know how I feel about that.
 I'm not saying thats right or wrong but coding, programming, developing... takes an acquired taste, its not for everyone.
 You have to actually like it.
 I think the people who want to program and have an interest in it should, everyone else needs to just learn how SHIT works.